funyee22/health-prediction-system/README.md

 Principal Component Analysis (PCA), Linear Discriminant Analysis (LDA), and Gabor filter.
 The classifiers used are Support Vector Machine (SVM), Neural Network (NN), k-Nearest Neighbours (KNN), and Random Forest (RF).

+The best overall model chosen for the health prediction system user interface is the LBP+NN model, with the highest average testing accuracy of 76.84% in the second-level classification.
+It also performed considerably well in the first-level classification with lesser overfitting than the other models with similar performances, as it obtained 94.38% and 86.87% of average training and testing accuracies, respectively.